Effect of fluctuations on the Geodesic rule for topological defect formation: Abstract

 \section{Abstract}

-1cm At finite temperature, the field along a linear stretch of correlation length size is supposed to trace shortest path in the field space given the two end points, known as the Geodesic rule.
-In this study we compute the probability that the field variations over distances of correlation length follow the Geodesic rule in theories with $O(2)$ global symmetry.
-We consider a model of ferromagnetic $O(2)$ spins and a complex $\phi^4$ theory.
-The computations are carried out on an ensemble of equilibrium configurations at finite temperatures generated using Monte Carlo simulations.
-The numerical results suggest that, for temperatures relevant for the studies of topological defect formation during 2nd order phase transition, there is a significant deviation from the Geodesic rule.
-We also study the equilibrium density and distribution of vortices in O(2) spins in two dimensions and compare with the Kibble-Zurek Mechanism of defect formation.
+1cm At finite temperature, the field along a linear stretch of correlation length size is supposed to trace the shortest path in the field space given the two end point values, known as the Geodesic rule.
+In this study, we compute the probability that, the field variations over distances of correlation length follow this rule in theories with $O(2)$ global symmetry.
+We consider a simple ferromagnetic $O(2)$ spin-model and a complex $\phi^4$ theory.
+The computations are carried out on an ensemble of equilibrium configurations, generated using Monte Carlo simulations.
+The numerical results suggest significant deviation to the Geodesic rule, relevant for formation of topological defects during quench in 2nd order phase transition.
+Also for the case of $O(2)-$spins in two dimensions, distribution and density of vortices, have been studied.
+It is found that, for quench temperatures close to the transition point, the Kibble-Zurek Mechanism underestimates equilibrium density of defects.
+The exponents corresponding to width of the distributions, are found to be smaller than Kibble Mechanism estimates and match only when there is no deviation from the geodesic rule.